MackenzieBerliner-Glasser/sandbox/README.md

-#sandbox for TA career track
+# Sandbox for TA career track